 A negotiation process may include the exchange of negotiation offers that are based on different templates.
 A negotiation process can therefore comprise multiple negotiation trees.
 In the following example illustrates the concept of a negotiation tree in detail.

 A negotiation initiator receives a negotiable template from the negotiation responder.
 Based on the negotiable template the initiator creates an initial negotiation offer with an offer id 1 (OID 1).
-This offer is then send to the negotiation responder using the responder’s negotiate method.
-After the negotiation responder received the initial negotiation offer (OID 1), it examines the incoming offer (OID 1) and creates two counter offers with OID 2 and OID 3.
+This offer is then sent to the negotiation responder using the responder’s negotiate method.
+After the negotiation responder receives the initial negotiation offer (OID 1), it examines the incoming offer (OID 1) and creates two counter offers with OID 2 and OID 3.
 These counter offers are returned to the negotiation initiator as result of the negotiate call.
 The negotiation initiator processes the returned counter offers and decides that both counter offers do not lead to the desired agreement.
 The negotiation initiator therefore decides start a new negotiation branch by creating another negotiation offer (OID 4) based on the template T1.
-This offer is again send to the negotiation responder that decides that this particular offer is unacceptable.
+This offer is again sent to the negotiation responder that decides that this particular offer is unacceptable.
 The responder therefore creates a counter offer (OID 5), which is in the rejected state.
 Finally, the negotiation initiator creates a third negotiation branch by generating another negotiation offer based on T1.
 After several rounds of negotiation the negotiation responder returns a counter offer (OID 9), which is in the acceptable state.
 This offer is subsequently used by the negotiation initiator to create a new agreement.
 This process is depicted in Figure 2.

 Figure 2: The exchange of multiple negotiation offers and counter offers results in the creation of a negotiation tree